 not need sunlight to survive

-The Oceans The Oceans covers 70% of the Earth.
+Our Blue Planet The Oceans cover 70% of the Earth.
 We are still learning about many of the animals and plants that live in the oceans.

-Viperfish Viperfish are one of the fiercest predators living in the deep ocean that attract their prey with a “fishing lure”
+Viperfish are fierce predators Viperfish are one of the fiercest predators living in the deep ocean that attract their prey with a “fishing lure”

-Oceanic Zone Oceanographers divide the oceans into oceanic zones.
-Most ocean life lives in one specific zone
+Four major oceanic zones Oceanographers divide the oceans into oceanic zones.
+Most plant and animal life live in one specific zone.

-The 2004 Indian Ocean Tsunami The 2004 Indian Ocean Tsunami was the deadliest tsunami known to occur on our planet.
+The seafloor cracked creating death and destruction The 2004 Indian Ocean Tsunami was the deadliest tsunami known to occur on our planet.

 Check out Myrna Martin's award winning textbooks, e-books, videos and rock sets.
 The Kids Fun Science Bookstore covers a wide range of earth science topics.
 Click here to browse.